Account Security

 -

 From the Security screen, click the Users tab.
-Then click the name of the SAM User you want to manage.
+Then click the Name of the user you want to manage.

 -